-Art Works have commenced an exciting new programme of creative workshops with three community organisations, led by local Artist ILdikó Nagy and culminating in a group exhibition at Moseley Road Baths.
+‘My Doorstep, My Culture’ is an exciting programme of creative workshops across three community organisations, led by local Artist ILdikó Nagy and culminating in a group exhibition at Moseley Road Baths.

-Funded through Birmingham City Council’s ‘Culture on our Doorstep’ fund, the workshops are an opportunity for people to explore their culture, interests and ideas through Artist-led workshops.
+Funded through Birmingham City Council’s ‘Culture on our Doorstep’ fund, the workshops have been an opportunity for people to explore their culture, interests and ideas through Artist-led workshops.

 Quite quickly, this developed into a co-designed programme of creative activities for each group.
-Participants have been eager to express themselves creatively and are committed to working collaboratively to create something which reflects their talents and perspectives.
+Participants were eager to express themselves creatively and committed to working collaboratively to create something reflecting their talents and perspectives and cultural identity.

 Smart Women CIC